etidav/is_fashion_predictable/README.md

 # is_fashion_predictable
-Code repository linked to the Medium article "Is Fashion Predictable?"
+Code repository to reproduce results of the Medium article ["Is Fashion Predictable?"]()